About Wales Center

 The Wales Center Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Erie County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Wales Center, New York residents are available through the local police department and authorized providers in Erie County.
+Fingerprinting services for Wales Center, New York residents are available through local police (where present) and authorized providers in Erie County.
 Services cover background checks, professional licensing, and employment screening.
 Contact the Wales Center Police Department or Erie County Sheriff's Office for scheduling and fees.

-Property records for Wales Center, New York are maintained by the Erie Town/City Assessor's Office and the Erie County County Clerk.
+Property records for Wales Center, New York are maintained by the Erie Town Assessor's Office and the Erie County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Erie County, including parcels in Wales Center.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Erie County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Erie County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many New York counties provide online property record searches through their county websites.
-For in-person requests, visit the Erie County offices at the county courthouse.
 The Erie County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Wales Center, New York residents are available through both county and state offices.
 The New York State Department of Health, Vital Records Section, located in Albany, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in New York.
 Orders can be placed online, by mail, or in person.
 Locally, the Erie County Clerk's office issues marriage licenses and maintains marriage records for Erie County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.